-As of December 31, 2016, the District reported net pension liabilities for its proportionate share of the net pension liability of the Plan as follows:
+As of December 31, 2017 and 2016, the District reported net pension liabilities for its proportionate share of the net pension liability of the Plan as follows:

-2016 Proportionate share of net pension liability \$3,368,866
+40.0 2017 2016 Proportionate share of net pension liability \$ 4,092,625 \$ 3,368,866

 The District's net pension liability for the Plan is measured as the proportionate share of the net pension liability for the miscellaneous risk pool.
-As of December 31, 2016, the net pension liability of the Plan is measured as of June 30, 2016 (the measurement date).
-The total pension liability for the Plan's miscellaneous risk pool used to calculate the net pension liability was determined by an actuarial valuation as of June 30, 2015. (the valuation date), rolled forward to June 30, 2016, using standard update procedures.
+As of December 31, 2017, the net pension liability of the Plan is measured as of June 30, 2017 and 2016 (the measurement dates), respectively.
+The total pension liability for the Plan's miscellaneous risk pool used to calculate the net pension liability was determined by an actuarial valuation as of June 30, 2016 and 2015 (the valuation dates), rolled forward to June 30, 2017 and 2016, respectively, using standard update procedures.
 The District's proportion of the net pension liability was based on a projection of the District's long-term share of contributions to the pension plan relative to the projected contributions of all participating employers, actuarially determined.